ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/reference/transactions/vault-clawback.md

 | `Holder`   | String    | AccountID     | Yes       | The unique identifier of the account from which to claw back the assets. |
 | `Amount`   | Number    | Number        | No        | The asset amount to claw back.
 When this field is set to 0, the transaction claws back all funds, up to the total shares the `Holder` owns. |

-If the requested amount exceeds the vault’s available assets, the transaction claws back only up to the vault's `AssetAvailable` balance.
+If the requested amount exceeds the vault’s available assets, the transaction claws back only up to the vault's `AssetsAvailable` balance.
 Otherwise, it retrieves the exact asset amount specified in the transaction.

 ## {% $frontmatter.seo.title %} Flags